-Cold water bass fishing can result in either feast of famine for many anglers.
+Coldwater bass fishing can result in either feast or famine for many anglers.
 Bass are going to always bite less often in cool water but it also can be the time of year the big ones seem to be caught!
-Bass are cold blooded by nature so their activity levels are directly impacted by climate changes.
-As water temperature rises the metabolism in coldblooded animals (like bass) will speed up which appetite and feeding activity.
+Bass are cold-blooded by nature so their activity levels are directly impacted by climate changes.
+As water temperature rises the metabolism in coldblooded animals (like bass) will speed up appetite and feeding activity.
 Fish are moving faster and further in pursuit of food, anything they can do to keep that motor running.

-Try matching the hatch to the best of your ability in clear water and if you’re fishing stained water try using a bright and vibrant colors for added flare.
+Try matching the hatch to the best of your ability in clear water and if you’re fishing stained water try using bright and vibrant colors for added flair.

 The beauty of a grub or swimbait on a jig head is how versatile it is.
-From shallow flats to deep breaklines, you can catch 'em with this simple set-up.
-Make a long cast and either let your bait fall to bottom or the desired depth you're targeting and slowly retrieve the swimbait back to you with your rod tip pointed down.
-You can add intermittent pauses or jerks do trigger bites but a slow and steady retrieve always seems to work.
+From shallow flats to deep break lines, you can catch 'em with this simple set-up.
+Make a long cast and either let your bait fall to the bottom or the desired depth you're targeting and slowly retrieve the swimbait back to you with your rod tip pointed down.
+You can add intermittent pauses or jerks to trigger bites but a slow and steady retrieve always seems to work.

-Flat-sided crankbaits are one of the best cold water power fishing options.
-They are sleek, easy to throw and provide a lowkey wobbling action that is needed during the winter months.
-Most flat sided cranks generally come without rattles which follows the 'less is more' approach you often see in cold water angling.
+Flat-sided crankbaits are one of the best cold-water power fishing options.
+They are sleek, easy to throw, and provide a lowkey wobbling action that is needed during the winter months.
+Most flat-sided cranks generally come without rattles which follows the 'less is more' approach you often see in cold water angling.
 Flat-sided cranks give you the ability to move quickly and cover ground while providing a subtle action. are a part of the reason this bait continually outperforms other cranks in cool water.
-Looks for channel swings, turns and lay downs that hold signs of life and continually fish these areas.
+Look for channel swings, turns, and laydowns that hold signs of life and continually fish these areas.

-Blade baits are a popular cold water bait for smallmouth anglers in the great lakes region but it's also a low-key killer for fishing largemouth too.
-Look for areas where bait fish are concentrating like creek channels, swings and rock to sand transitions.
-You can jig a blade bait vertically, cast it out and slowly retrieve but my favorite method involves quickly jerking the blade bait which causes it to jump up from bottom and quickly flutter back down.
+Blade baits are a popular cold-water bait for smallmouth anglers in the great lakes region but it's also a low-key killer for fishing largemouth too.
+Look for areas where baitfish are concentrating like creek channels, swings, and rock to sand transitions.
+You can jig a blade bait vertically, cast it out, and slowly retrieve but my favorite method involves quickly jerking the blade bait which causes it to jump up from the bottom and quickly flutter back down.

-I make a long cast out and let my bait fall on a slack line to bottom.
-Then on a slightly slack line, I quickly jerk my wrist to get the blade bait to jump 2-3 feet off bottom, after the bait is back on bottom I quickly repeat the process reeling up as I go to keep up with the moving lure.
+I make a long cast out and let my bait fall on a slackline to the bottom.
+Then on a slightly slackline, I quickly jerk my wrist to get the blade bait to jump 2-3 feet off the bottom, after the bait is back on bottom I quickly repeat the process reeling up as I go to keep up with the moving lure.
 It's important to use a slightly slack line when snapping your blade bait.
-The snap on a slack line allows the bait to dart and flutter more irregularly upon retrieval which usually entices bites.
-Bites typically occur on while the bait is actually sitting bottom so be alert if you feel added weight while setting up your next jig or snap because it may be the fish you're after!
+The snap on a slackline allows the bait to dart and flutter more irregularly upon retrieval which usually entices bites.
+Bites typically occur while the bait is actually sitting bottom so be alert if you feel added weight while setting up your next jig or snap because it may be the fish you're after!